 The best feature of the Kindle Paperwhite is the built in light.
 It is fully adjustable from very dim to very bright and beautifully lights up the display.
 It is perfect for reading in dim or dark rooms.
 The Paperwhite also has a 6″ display, and the whole device is just barely smaller, but slightly heavier, than the basic Kindle.

-The premium version is the Kindle Voyage.
-A step up from the Paperwhite, the Voyage has also has a built-in light, but with an adaptive sensor to automatically adjust the brightness level.
-Its overall dimensions are smaller, thinner, and lighter than both the basic Kindle and Kindle Paperwhite, but it still has the same 6″ display.
-The Voyage also includes a new feature called PagePress, which allows you to turn the page by placing a slight pressure on the edge of the bezel, so you no longer have to even lift a finger to turn a page.
-The Voyage comes with the standard built-in wifi along with the optional lifetime 3G cellular data access.
+The premium version is the Kindle Oasis.
+A step up from the Paperwhite, the Oasis has also has a built-in light, but with an adaptive sensor to automatically adjust the brightness level.
+It is the first waterproof Kindle.
+Its overall dimensions are smaller, thinner, and lighter than both the basic Kindle and Kindle Paperwhite, but it has a 7″ display.
+The Oasis also includes the standard built-in wifi along with free cellular data access.

 Which Kindle Did We Get?